Brooke DeVard To Lead Refinery29’s New Era: “Everything Has Led To This Moment”

 Now, a bit about how I got here.

 I’ve loved fashion and beauty for as long as I can remember.
 What began as a dress-up drawer in my childhood bedroom evolved into a fashion blog I started in high school called The Glamorous Eccentric.
 But it wasn’t just about getting dressed—it was about building a world.
-As a kid, I directed elaborate Spice Girls music videos in my bedroom, playing every role: director, stylist, hair and makeup artist, location scout, and star.
+As a kid, I directed elaborate Spice Girls music videos, playing every role: director, stylist, hair and makeup artist, location scout, and star.
 That was my first taste of media-making—long before I knew what “content creation” even meant.

 From an early age, I understood that beauty and style were a language.
 My grandmother, an educator with a PhD, carried herself with elegance and intention.
 My mother, a trailblazing executive, could command a room in a perfectly tailored blazer.
 The message was clear: how you show up matters—and style is both armor and art.

 Growing up in New York City, I was immersed in creativity.
 As a teen model with Ford, I was fascinated by what happened behind the camera: Who’s telling this story?
 Why?
-I began documenting my outfits and writing about fashion shows I’d sneak into after school.
+I began documenting my outfits and writing about fashion shows I’d attend after school.
 No one was calling it “creator culture” yet, but that’s exactly what it was.
 And I loved it.

 I went on to study English at Stanford and interned at Ogilvy and Vogue.
 Each step shaped me.
 At Vogue, I learned what excellence looked like.
 Ogilvy taught me that advertising, at its best, is art.
 At Ralph Lauren, I saw what it meant to create a brand people could feel.
-Nokia gave me a global lens for marketing and the importance of region-specific storytelling.
+Nokia gave me a global lens for marketing and taught me the importance of region-specific storytelling.
 At Viacom, I deepened my understanding of how talent, content, and strategy come together to drive cultural impact.
 And at Instagram, I saw firsthand how creators were going to transform everything we knew about media.

 AdvertisementADVERTISEMENT